 Smart contractsUnderpinning the blockchain revolution are smart contracts.
 These are pieces of code, or tiny computer programs, that sit on top of a blockchain and which execute an action (such as a payment) when certain conditions are met.
 For example, in-house buying they could be used to automatically transfer the deeds of a property to the new owner once full payment is made, thus reducing human intervention in the form of expensive lawyers!
 In the IT sector, one of the main challenges for employers as well as recruitment agencies is constantly having to find new contractors to work on short and mid-term projects – a problem which is only going to get worse with an increasingly decentralised workforce.
 For the employer this means constantly checking and validating a potential candidate’s references while for the contractor it means time spent updating their CV and sending off applications.

 Smart contracts promise to make this tedious process a thing of the past.
 A smart contract can store personal information – such as previous experience, degrees, skills etc – and because this information is on blockchain it can’t be tampered with.

 Blockchain benefits allFurthermore, it’s possible to speed up the onboarding process – time which could be spent working on the project – because tax obligations and labour agreements can be integrated into a smart contract as a matter of course.

+Nor are benefits restricted to the employer.
+There are benefits for the contractor too.For example, remuneration could be embedded into the smart contract so that each time a milestone is reached, it automatically triggers payment rather than having to wait potentially months for payment.
 While it’s easy to dismiss blockchain because of the hype around cryptocurrency, there’s no doubt the secure peer-to-peer technology is set to have a profound impact on the IT industry and across many different sectors over the coming years.
 Igor Putrenko is the founder of IT Suppliers.

 Share this story